Thousands flock to Hickory American Legion Fair

 The fair was pleasing to three audiences — the visitors, the vendors offering everything from rides to specialty foods, and the members of Post 48.

-“The best thing was everything coming out and enjoying themselves and having a good time,” Price said.
+“The best thing was everyone coming out and enjoying themselves and having a good time,” Price said.
 “All of the food vendors did good. … A lot of them sold out (of food).”

 James H. Drew Exhibition, the fair’s longtime ride provider, also was pleased.